-CPHD filter is a low-cost multi-target tracking filter built on the premise of standard RFS.
-The multi-target density is approximated by its first moment (PHD) and the cardinality distribution in this filter.
-While being more accurate than the PHD filter, the CPHD filter is highly efficient with the complexity of $\mathcal{O}\left(\left|Z\right|^{2}\right)$.
-In~\cite{Mahler2011CPHD}, the CPHD filter is extended to jointly estimate the clutter rate and detection probability (the robust CPHD) online.
-In this proposed filter, the robust CPHD filter is used to estimate the clutter rate of each sensor with the unknown target detection probability.
+The CPHD filter is a low-cost multi-target filter built on the premise of unlabeled RFS.
+In this filter, the multi-target density is approximated by its first moment (PHD) and the cardinality distribution.
+While being more accurate than the PHD filter, the CPHD filter has a complexity of $\mathcal{O}\left(\left|Z\right|^{3}\right)$ or even $\mathcal{O}\left(\left|Z\right|^{2} \log^2(|Z|)\right) $ \cite{Vo2007Analytic}.
+In~\cite{Mahler2011CPHD}, the CPHD filter is adapted to jointly estimate the clutter rate and detection probability (the robust CPHD) online.
+Note that, the clutter rate of each sensor can also be estimated using data association method (with a single-sensor GLMB filter) as proposed in \cite{Punchihewa2018Multiple}.
+However, for each prior component of the single-sensor GLMB density, it incurs a complexity of $\mathcal{O}\left(T\left|Z\right|^{3}\right)$ (where $T$ is the number of request components) to sample for significant components.
+Such complexity prevents the application of the data association approach in scenarios with a high number of sensors.
+Hence, the robust CPHD filter provides a good trade-off between accuracy and computational load in estimating the sensor clutter rate.

 Following~\cite{Mahler2011CPHD}, the clutter and actual targets are modelled as two different types of targets.
 The detection probability is augmented to the target state for joint estimation.
 Denoting the state spaces for actual and clutter targets as $\mathbb{X}^{(1)}$ and $\mathbb{X}^{(0)}$, the hybrid state space is then given by~\cite{Mahler2011CPHD}: